-Binary to Hexadecimal Conversion Calculator
+Binary to Hexadecimal Converter Calculator

 Hexadecimal numbers (base-16) are used in computing and digital systems as a compact way to represent binary values.
 This tool helps convert binary numbers to their hexadecimal form quickly and easily.